merinisamederova/Project/README.md

-# 🍳 Merinisaq — Recipe Website
+# 🍳 KG Recipes — Recipe Website

 **Interactive website for searching and saving recipes.**
 Built with **JavaScript (frontend)** and **Python Flask (backend prototype)**.